joansalasoler/gscrib/docs/dev-guide.md

 ### Path Interpolation

-The `PathTracer` class helps generate motion paths by approximating curves with straight lines.
+The [PathTracer](#PathTracer) class helps generate motion paths by approximating curves with straight lines.
 The smoothness of the curve can be controlled by invoking `set_resolution()` on the G-code builder instance.
 This determines how many segments will be used.
-Higher resolution gives smoother curves but increases the number of generated G-code lines.
+Lower resolution gives smoother curves but increases the number of generated G-code lines.

 Two main methods are provided to make it easier to extend `PathTracer`: